melanke/CascadeCanvas/README.md

 /**
-* returns a element or a collection of elements that match the string passed as argument
+* returns a collection of elements that match the string passed as argument
 * @param selector '*' to select all, '#elementId' to select the element by id 'elementId',
 * 'Class1 Class2' to select elements that contain both classes 'Class1' and 'Class2'
 */
 var all = CC("*");
 var allClass1AndOtherClass = CC("Class1 OtherClass");
-var marioB = CC("#mario");
+var marioB = CC("#mario").eg(0); //get the first element of the selection